Forward-swept wing: High-speed aviation

-The large angles of sweep necessary for high-speed flight remained impractical for many years.

-In the late 1970s, DARPA began investigating the use of newer composite materials to avoid the problem of reduced divergence speed through aeroelastic tailoring.
-Fly-by-wire technology allowed for the design to be dynamically unstable and improved maneuverability.
-Grumman built two X-29 technology demonstrators, first flying in 1984, with forward swept wings and canards.
-Maneuverable at high angles of attack, the X-29 remained controllable at a 67° angle of attack.
+In the late 1970s, DARPA began investigating the use of composite materials to increase divergence speed through aeroelastic tailoring.
+Fly-by-wire technology allowed for the design to be dynamically unstable with improved maneuverability.
+Grumman built two X-29 technology demonstrators, first flying in 1984, with forward-swept wings and canards.
+The X-29 remained controllable at a 67° angle of attack.

-Advances in thrust vectoring technology and a shift in air combat tactics toward medium range missile engagements decreased the relevance of a highly agile fighter aircraft.
+Advances in thrust vectoring technology and a shift in aerial warfare tactics toward medium-range missile engagements decreased the relevance of forward-swept wing designs for fighter aircraft.

 In 1997, Sukhoi introduced the Su-47 fighter prototype at the Paris Air Show.
-It did not enter production, although it underwent a series of flight tests and performed at several air shows.
+It did not enter series production, though it underwent a series of flight tests and performed at several air shows.

-The KB SAT SR-10 is a prototype Russian single-engine jet trainer aircraft, fitted with forward-swept wings.
+The KB SAT SR-10 is a prototype Russian single-engine jet trainer fitted with forward-swept wings.
 It first flew in 2015.

 In biology

-Large-headed pterosaurs had forward swept wings in order to better balance in flight.
+Large-headed pterosaurs had forward-swept wings in order to maintain balance in flight.